Shreeramghimire/Salmon_Innovation/Vaccine_Controls_Lice.md

 ## 1. How the Vaccine Works

-The vaccine relies on redirecting the salmon's own immune system into the parasite's gut — sometimes described as a "Trojan horse" mechanism.
+The vaccine relies on redirecting the salmon's own immune system into the parasite's gut, sometimes described as a "Trojan horse" mechanism.
 It proceeds through four stages: